 1950s Italian Glass Disc Chandelier

-Materials: Brass rod, curved brass rods and canopy.
+Materials: Curved brass rods.
+Brass rod and canopy.
 Big white opal frosted glass disc.
 Cream white painted brass parts.
 Some brass parts.
-Brass and porcelain sockets.
+Brass E14 sockets with a porcelain ring.

 Total Height: 110 cm / 43.30”

 Width: ∅ 41 cm / 16.14”